backupbrew/switchbrew/Internet Browser.md

 ## Trusted RootCAs

 While the rootCA(s) for Let's Encrypt isn't included, Let's Encrypt is indirectly trusted via "Digital Signature Trust Co.".
+This seems to be only(?) the case for WifiWebAuthApplet, hence non-WifiWebAuthApplet seems to have a different set of trusted rootCAs.

 ## WifiWebAuthApplet